Can Cats Eat Strawberries?

 • Diarrhea

-One of the most common signs of a food allergy is itching that erupts around the head and neck area.
-So if you notice your cat asking for extra scratches or focusing on this area, it’s time to put the berry feeding on pause and visit your vet.
+Itching that erupts around the head and neck area is one of the most common signs of a food allergy.
+If you notice your cat asking for extra scratches or focusing on this area, it’s time to put the berry feeding on pause and visit your vet.

 How to safely feed your cat a strawberry

-Cats don’t have the sweet receptors that other mammals have.
-So your kitty might put up their nose when you offer them a berry.
+Cats don’t have the sweet receptors that other mammals have, and so not all cats will be interested in eating sugary treats.
+Your kitty might put up their nose when you offer them a berry.

-But if they do seem interested, you can safely feed your cat a berry by:
+But if they do seem interested, or if you’ve got them licking syrup or other sweets off your dinner plate, you can safely feed your cat a berry by:

 1. Washing the strawberries to remove any traces of pesticides or fertilizer.